 The imaging instrument at DanMAX has been designed to offer maximum flexibility across a wide spectrum of experimental types and modalities, accommodating a diverse range of samples and sample environments.
 To facilitate in situ and in operando measurements, the instrument offers a relatively high temporal resolution.
 Specifically, the DanMAX imaging instrument is engineered to execute a tomography scan in under one second, a feat achieved through a judicious compromise among factors like spatial resolution, dynamic range, signal-to-noise ratio, and temporal resolution.

-Anticipated for installation in October/November 2023, this cutting-edge instrument will initially support parallel beam projection medium-resolution tomography, encompassing both absorption and phase contrast techniques.
-As the facility evolves, additional modalities, such as higher-resolution holography and X-ray microscopy, will become available at a later stage.
+Currently, we support parallel beam projection medium-resolution tomography, encompassing both absorption and phase contrast techniques.
+As the facility evolves, additional modalities, such as higher-resolution holography and X-ray microscopy, will become available.

 Detection System

-The effective pixel size spans a selection of 1.1 µm, 550 nm or 275 nm, with an initial field of view limited to the natural beam size at the sample position, approximately 1.2 x 1.2 mm².
-Larger field of view at the moment can be achieved with raster scanning of a sample and further images stitching.
+The effective pixel size is 550 nm or 275 nm, with an initial field of view limited to the natural beam size at the sample position, using 550 nm pixels, approximately 1.2 x 1.2 mm² or to 1.2 x 0.7 mm² using 275 nm pixels.
+A larger field of view at the moment can be achieved with raster scanning of a sample and further image stitching.

 Camera Specifications